leonlinsx/minimal-mistakes/_pages/resources.md

 3. [Nassim Nicholas Taleb](https://medium.com/@nntaleb "Taleb") often writes stuff beyond my understanding, but is worth browsing

 ### Lifestyle sites
-1. [Punch](https://punchdrink.com/ "Punch") is great for cocktail articles and research, and I've added to my repertoire from them
+1. [Punch](https://punchdrink.com/ "Punch") is great for cocktail articles and research.
+I've added to my reper
-2. [Eater NY](https://ny.eater.com/ "Eater") is helpful for me to keep up on the restaurant scene in NY.
-There's a general site too
+2. [Eater NY](https://ny.eater.com/ "Eater NY") is helpful for keeping up with the restaurant scene in NY.
+There's a country wide [site](https://www.eater.com/ "Eater") too
-3. [Grubstreet](http://www.grubstreet.com/ "grubstreet") is slightly annoying for me since they hide their articles in RSS after the jump but might be a complement to Eater
+3. [Grubstreet](http://www.grubstreet.com/ "grubstreet") is slightly annoying for me since they hide their articles in RSS till after the jump but might be a complement to Eater

 ### Webcomics
 1. [XKCD](https://xkcd.com/ "xkcd") is wide ranging in what it covers and often thought-provoking
   * If you're like me and lost sometimes, [explain xkcd](https://www.explainxkcd.com/wiki/index.php/Main_Page "explain xkcd") is there for you
-2. [The order of the stick](http://www.giantitp.com/Comics.html "Oots") has been going on for a long time now and is great for DnD fans
+2. [The Order of the Stick](http://www.giantitp.com/Comics.html "Oots") has been going on for a long time now and is great for DnD fans
 3. [Lackadaisy Cats](https://www.lackadaisy.com/ "lackadaisy") has fantastic art but infrequent updates
-4. [Wonderella](http://nonadventures.com/ "wonderella") is absurd and great
+4. [Wonderella](http://nonadventures.com/ "wonderella") is ridiculous and great
-5. [Ctrl Alt Del](https://cad-comic.com/ "CAD") was probably one of the first webcomis I started with, and is gaming focused
+5. [Ctrl Alt Del](https://cad-comic.com/ "CAD") was probably one of the first webcomics I started with, and is gaming focused